poDeFi/immutime/README.md

 ### OpenSea collection

-The NFTs can be found in the ImmuTime OpenSea collection (Opens Soon!)
+The NFTs can be found in the [ImmuTime OpenSea collection](https://opensea.io/collection/immutime)

 ### Want to create digital artworks for those NFTs?